utilmon/EasyIB/README.rst

 |
 |   EasyIB is an unofficial python wrapper for `Interactive Brokers Client Portal Web API <https://interactivebrokers.github.io/cpwebapi/>`__.
+Motivations to the project was to build a Python wrapper that can run on linux/cloud environments.
+Thus, Client Portal API was preferred over Trader Workstation (TWS) API.

 Features
 ---------